jamiemkass/jamiemkass.github.io/_pages/talks.md

 Academic
 ======

-*Invited Talks*
+*Oral Presentations*

 Running a university lab in Japan as a foreigner, and other things I'm still learning how to do.
 Researcher Appreciation Month 2024 Theoretical Science Visiting Program Talk, Okinawa Institute of Science and Technology Graduate University (OIST).
-17 October, 2024.
+17 October, 2024. *Invited*

 Biodiversity modeling for Essential Biodiversity Variables in the Asia-Pacific region: opportunities and challenges.
 Presentation in session "From data to EBVs: Preliminary assessment of data gaps and mismatches of EBVs from Asia-Pacific perspectives".
 Asia-Oceania Group on Earth Observations 16th Annual Meeting.
 Tokyo, Japan.
-4 September, 2024.
+4 September, 2024. *Invited*

 My journey from JSPS summer program to faculty in Japan.
 JSPS Summer Fellowship Orientation at SOKENDAI.
-26 April, 2024.
+26 April, 2024. *Invited*

 Predicting and mapping ecosystem services using biodiversity models and remote sensing data.
 Ecological Society of Japan 71st Annual Meeting.
 Symposium: Advancing Terrestrial Ecosystem Assessment with Essential Biodiversity Variables: Insight into Achieving the Global Biodiversity Framework.
 Yokohama National University.
-20 March, 2024.
+20 March, 2024. *Invited*

 生き物のニッチを推定することで、未来の自然を予測する (Estimating species' niches and predicting the future of nature).
 Tohoku University Institute of Arts and Science (ILAS) Colloquium 2023.
-On-demand video presentation (in Japanese) for first-year undergraduates from October - November 2023, public Q&A session 14 November, 2023.
+On-demand video presentation (in Japanese) for first-year undergraduates from October - November 2023, public Q&A session 14 November, 2023. *Invited*

 Predicting the future of biodiversity and ecosystem services with species distribution models.
 Ecological Society of Japan, Tohoku Regional Meeting (日本生態学会東北地区会大会).
 Special lecture (特別公演).
 Fukushima University.
-11 November, 2023.
+11 November, 2023. *Invited*

 生物多様性の現在を調査し、将来を予測する (Predicting present biodiversity and predicting the future). 福島県立岩瀬農業高校・理学講演会 (Iwase Agricultural High School, Science Lecture Meeting).
-07 October, 2023.
+07 October, 2023. *Invited*

 Predicting future biodiversity with species distribution models: current applications, persistent issues, and where to go from here.
 RIKEN iTHEMS Seminar.
-19 September, 2023 (Online).
+19 September, 2023 (Online). *Invited*

 Advances in species distribution modeling and applications for predicting ecosystem functions and services.
 18th Asia-Pacific BON Webinar.
 08 September, 2023. **Kass, J. M.**, Fukaya, K., Thuiller, W., Mori, A.

 What is biodiversity, why is it important, and how do we predict it?
 38th Life Science Seminar, Graduate School of Life Sciences, Tohoku University.
-24 July, 2023.
+24 July, 2023. *Invited*

+Predicting ecosystem functions and services in space and time with biodiversity models.
+The 10th East Asia Federation of Ecological Societies (EAFES) International Congress.
+Jeju, Korea.
+17–20 July, 2023. **Kass, J. M.**, Fukaya, K., Thuiller, W., Mori, A.

 Predicting future ecosystem service potential with biodiversity models.
 9th DOIS Research Seminar, Graduate School of Frontier Sciences, University of Tokyo.
-01 June, 2023.
+01 June, 2023. *Invited*

 Using high-frequency ant activity data from an extensive island monitoring network to show the loss of seasonal patterns with land-cover change.
 Ecological Approaches to Anthropogenic Environment, from Basic to Applied Joint Seminar: Hirosaki University - Obihiro University of Agriculture and Veterinary Medicine, OIST - Tokushima University.
-31 October, 2022.
+31 October, 2022. *Invited*

-Challenges for predicting the future of biodiversity (生物多様性の未来予測への挑戦).
-Suzuki Award Talk, Ecological Society of Japan 69th Annual Meeting.
-15 March, 2022.

-Loss of seasonality across a forest-urban gradient for ant communities in Okinawa.
-Ecological Society of Japan, Kanto Regional Meeting.
-Symposium: Human-nature systems in ecological studies and ecosystem/resource management (virtual).
-26 July, 2021.
-Organized by Nao Takashina. **Kass, J. M.**, Yoshida, T., Ogasawara, M., Suwabe, M., Yoshimura, M., Hita Garcia, F., Fischer, G., Dudley, K. L., Donohue, I., Economo, E. P.

-沖縄アリ群集の時間変動/種の相互作用を種の分布モデルに配慮する方法 (Temporal variability of Okinawan ant communities / Methods to consider biotic interactions in species distribution models). 横浜国立大学大学院環境情報研究院森章研究室公開セミナー (Yokohama National University Graduate School of Environment and Information Sciences, Akira Mori Research Lab Public Seminar).
-20 July, 2021.

-Introduction to SDMs: theory and practice in R: Model evaluation.
-Sapienza University, Rome, Italy (virtual).
-10 June, 2021.
-Organized by Robert Muscarella.

-生物的相互作用と多様性情報を用いた種の分布と個体群変動の予測 (Using biotic interactions and diversity to predict species' ranges and examine community change).  国立環境研究所にて第19回『つくばE3セミナー』(National Institute of Environmental Studies 19th Tsukuba E3 Seminar).
-29 November, 2019.
-National Institute of Environmental Studies, Tsukuba, Japan.

-*Chaired Sessions*

-International Symposium: Past, Present, and Future of the Marine Environment and Ecosystems.
-TOKYO ELECTRON House of Creativity, Tohoku University.
-18-19 October, 2023.

-*Organized Workshops/Symposia*

-Japan Eco-Evo English Seminar 2023.
-Organized by **Kass, J. M.**, Mizumoto, N., Fujioka, H. 9-10 December, 2023.
-Graduate School of Life Sciences, Tohoku University.
-Attended by 9 mentors and >30 early-career participants.

-Japan Eco-Evo English Seminar.
-9 early-career researchers presented their work from September, 2021 to May, 2022.
-Organized with Nobuaki Mizumoto.
-URL: <a href="https://sites.google.com/view/jee-english-seminar">https://sites.google.com/view/jee-english-seminar</a>

-Symposium on Asian Biodiversity Data and Research.
-City College Center for Discovery and Innovation (CDI).
-New York, New York, USA.
-28 January, 2019.
-Organized by **Kass, J. M.** Speakers: Anderson, R. P., Bertola, L., Carnaval, A., Galante, P. J., Giakoumis, M., Hickerson, M., Hirata, K., Fujinuma, J., **Kass, J. M.**, Kusumoto, B., Liu, C., Lohman, D., McDonald, K., Paz, A., Shiono, T., Takashina, N., Ueda, M., Kubota, Y.

-*Webinars*

-Wallace: 再現可能な種の分布モデリングのためのフレキシブルなプラットフォーム (Wallace: a flexible platform for reproducible species distribution modeling).
-In Japanese. **Kass, J. M.**, Ishihama, F., Koide, D. URL: <a href="https://youtu.be/eT2VEXaraf8">https://youtu.be/eT2VEXaraf8</a>

-*Conference: oral*

-Predicting ecosystem functions and services in space and time with biodiversity models.
-The 10th East Asia Federation of Ecological Societies (EAFES) International Congress.
-Jeju, Korea.
-17–20 July, 2023. **Kass, J. M.**, Fukaya, K., Thuiller, W., Mori, A.

 Ant biodiversity across the globe and here in Okinawa.
 OIST Research Appreciation Month 2022, Research Blitz Talks.
 31 October, 2022.